sauceisgood/ccbot/README.md

 - No time duration limits
 - High quality sounds
 - Sudo users (userbot and its contacts)
-- One userbot works only in one group
+- Works only in one group

-× Currently queue is not available
+× Queue is not available

 ### Commands